Fudan-iGEM/2025-wiki/pages/design.md

     </div>
 </div>

-> Q：Why is external signal response / cluster size control / individual diversity control needed for your project?
+> Q：Why is external signal response / cluster size control / individual diversity control needed for your project?<br>
-> What is individual diversity - is that division of labor?
+> &nbsp;&nbsp;&nbsp; What is individual diversity - is that division of labor?
+>

- A: As for the external signal response, while genetic mutations certainly contribute to the development of antifungal resistance under the stress of drugs, drug tolerance is also greatly shaped by how pathogenic fungi respond to external signals and subsequently alter their metabolic levels.
+> A: As for the external signal response, while genetic mutations certainly contribute to the development of antifungal resistance under the stress of drugs, drug tolerance is also greatly shaped by how pathogenic fungi respond to external signals and subsequently alter their metabolic levels.
 As we write above, endogenous signaling pathways are central to regulating efflux pumps, cell wall remodeling, and stress responses, all mechanisms that ultimately determine the level of tolerance.
 Our module is specifically designed to simulate this process of external signal response and metabolic change.
+>

- Furthermore, as Grape Yeast is a novel chassis organism in synthetic biology, it should inherently possess the capability for exogenous signal-inducible gene expression.
+> Furthermore, as Grape Yeast is a novel chassis organism in synthetic biology, it should inherently possess the capability for exogenous signal-inducible gene expression.
 This capability is an essential legacy we aim to leave for future teams utilizing this chassis.
+>

- As for cluster size control, it serves a dual purpose.
+> As for cluster size control, it serves a dual purpose.
 Not only is it a safety measure—a necessary tool to make a manageable chassis since our multicellular yeast exhibits characteristics similar to the invasive state of pathogenic fungi—but it also beautifully mimics the cell specialization seen in multicellular organisms.
 Just as multicellular organisms selectively induce cell death (apoptosis) to reallocate nutrients to better-performing cells, thereby maintaining the overall health and growth of the organism, this control mechanism is vital.
 In our future vision, we may add more intricate regulation (i.e. adding inducer with concentration gradient) to build a biocomputational model that simulates the life-death trade-off within a population to achieve optimal collective fitness.
+>

- As for individual diversity, you are very insightful to draw a connection with division of labor.
+> As for individual diversity, you are very insightful to draw a connection with division of labor.
 We believe that, in stark contrast to a unicellular chassis, a multicellular chassis (such as plants, animals, multicellular fungi, or algae) is much more than a simple cell factory.
 It is an organism with an inherent spatial structure and natural cellular specialization, making individual diversity a critical characteristic that we must explore and control.

 ## Visualize the Evolution: Timer &amp; Recorder